michmzr/michmzr.github.io/_posts/2023-02-15-pocket-stats-analytics-app-get-pocket-api.md

 ![](../assets/images/posts/pocket-stats-part1/screen_get_pocket_new_app.png)
 I marked the red box `CONSUMER KEY` It will be needed when registering the user and getting the `access key`.

 GetPocket Api uses Ouath2, so the application only stores the `access token` of the user.
-He just needs to log in through the PocketStats-generated authorization link, log in to GetPocket and allow PocketStats to connect.
+User just needs to log in through the PocketStats-generated authorization link, log in to GetPocket and allow PocketStats to connect.

 Diagram of the authorization process.
 ``` mermaid